lanl/dsi/docs/examples_dev.rst

 safe_unsafe_fire_behavior, does_fire_meet_objectives, and rationale_if_unsafe.
 The output of the simulation (and post-processing steps) include the burned_area and the url to the wildfire images stored on the San Diego Super Computer.

-All paths in this example are defined from the main dsi repository folder, assumed to be ``~/<path-to-dsi-directory>/dsi``.

-To run this example, load dsi and run:
+After loading dsi, run this example within the ``dsi/examples/wildfire/`` folder as all filepaths are relative to that location:

 .. code-block:: unixconfig

-   python3 examples/wildfire/wildfire.py
+   python3 wildfire_dev.py

 .. literalinclude:: ../examples/wildfire/wildfire_dev.py